As a newbie blogger, when we create a website, we don’t know how to submit a website to Google so that it can appear in search results.

 How To submit sitemap to Google Webmaster

 1. To submit your sitemap, you need to login to Google webmaster which is a free tool that lets you control your website from the search engine results.
 If you don’t have any account, you may need to sign up for an account first.
-Here we are assuming that you have already verified your site in Google search console.
+Here I’m assuming that you have already verified your site with Google search console.